Kile Smith

 Kile Smith (born August 24, 1956) is an American composer of choral, vocal, orchestral, and chamber music.
-The Arc in the Sky with The Crossing received a 2020 Grammy nomination for Best Choral Performance, and the Canticle CD by Cincinnati's Vocal Arts Ensemble helped win the 2020 Classical Producer of the Year Grammy for Blanton Alspaugh.
+The Dawn's Early Light with Conspirare and the Los Angeles Guitar Quartet received a 2022 Grammy nomination for Best Choral Performance, The Arc in the Sky with The Crossing also received a 2020 Grammy nomination for Best Choral Performance, and the Canticle CD by Cincinnati's Vocal Arts Ensemble helped win the 2020 Classical Producer of the Year Grammy for Blanton Alspaugh.
 A Black Birch in Winter, which includes Smith's Where Flames a Word, won the 2020 Estonian Recording of the Year for Voces Musicales.

 His writings, mostly on composing and music, are published in the Philadelphia arts and culture online magazine Broad Street Review.
 He was curator of the Fleisher Collection of Orchestral Music at the Free Library of Philadelphia 1993-2011.
-He writes and hosts the monthly Fleisher Discoveries podcast, 2018–present, and co-hosted, produced, and wrote Discoveries from the Fleisher Collection on Philadelphia's WRTI-FM, 2002-2018.
+He wrote and hosted the monthly Fleisher Discoveries podcast, 2018-2024, and co-hosted, produced, and wrote Discoveries from the Fleisher Collection on Philadelphia's WRTI-FM, 2002-2018.
 He is the recipient of a 2018 Independence Foundation Fellowship in the Arts for his first opera, The Book of Job.

 Biography

 Early life and musical influences

 Kile Smith was born in Camden, N.J., and lived in Pennsauken, N.J. until 1975.
 He has lived in or near Philadelphia ever since.
-His parents are Leighton Edward Smith (b.
-1928) and Carol Pauline (née Kile) Renne (b.
-1929).
+His parents were are Leighton Edward Smith (1928-2024) and Carol Pauline (née Kile) Renne (1929-2026).

 He was in the New Jersey All-State Chorus 1973, 1974.
 Smith credits this as helping to turn him toward composition.
 Entranced by the Brahms Nänie in the year his older sister Carole sang in All-State (1970), he later searched for a commercial recording and found a two-record album with the Orchestre de la Suisse Romande conducted by Ernest Ansermet.
-He eventually listened to the largest work on the album, the Brahms German Requiem, the opening of which so transfixed him, he has related, that he decided in 1973, age 17, to become a composer.
+He eventually listened to the largest work on the album, the Brahms German Requiem, the opening of which so transfixed him, he has related, that he decided in 1973, age 16, to become a composer.